AshleyF/FScheme/Docs/continuations.md

 This is really a mechanical transformation of the original TCO version.

 Side note: Luckily for us, F# supports TCO.
-In other languages it may be necessary to implement something like the trampoline in his book.
+In other languages it may be necessary to implement something like the trampoline in Bill's book.
 The idea is to not call continuations directly, but instead to always call a central function with a thunk that when invoked will call the continuation.
 This keeps the stack from growing and actually has a side benefit of centralizing all continuation dispatch which allows for some cool tricks.
 Maybe I’ll write another post on the trampoline later.

 ## Transforming To CPS